 Procedures to Follow

-d) a current driver’s license or state identification card
+• Current driver’s license or state identification card

-f) certificate or other document indicating completion of eight hours of training and comply with ORC 2923.125
+• Training certificate or other document indicating completion of 8 hours of training and compliance with ORC 2923.125

-g) one of the following methods of payment for the NON-REFUNDABLE APPLICATION FEE:
+• One of the following methods of payment for the NON-REFUNDABLE APPLICATION FEE:

 DO NOT BRING ANY FIREARMS TO THE SHERIFF’S OFFICE

-Carry Concealed Weapon (CCW) License Renewal Process
+CCW License Renewal Process

 Upon the successful completion of the background check, a new license will be issued with the original license number and a new date of expiration that is five years from the date of the renewal.